-If, at any time, the Trust delivers physical platinum and palladium bullion to any Canadian unitholder upon a redemption of a Canadian unitholder's units, the Canadian unitholder's proceeds of disposition of the units will generally be equal to the aggregate of the fair market value of the distributed physical platinum and palladium bullion and the amount of any cash received, less any capital gain or income realized by the Trust on the disposition of such physical platinum and palladium bullion and allocated to the Canadian unitholder.
-The cost of any physical platinum and palladium bullion distributed by the Trust in specie will generally be equal to the fair market value of such physical platinum and palladium bullion at the time of the distribution.
-Pursuant to the Trust Agreement, the Trust has the authority to distribute, allocate and designate any income or taxable capital gains of the Trust to a Canadian unitholder who has redeemed units during a year in an amount equal to the taxable capital gains or other income realized by the Trust as a result of such redemption (including any taxable capital gain or income realized by the Trust in distributing physical platinum and palladium bullion to a unitholder who has redeemed units for such physical platinum and palladium bullion, and any taxable capital gain or income realized by it before, at or after the redemption on selling physical platinum and palladium bullion in order to fund the payment of the cash redemption proceeds), or such other amount that is determined by the Trust to be reasonable.
+If, at any time, the Trust delivers physical gold and silver bullion to any Canadian unitholder upon a redemption of a Canadian unitholder's units, the Canadian unitholder's proceeds of disposition of the units will generally be equal to the aggregate of the fair market value of the distributed physical gold and silver bullion and the amount of any cash received, less any capital gain or income realized by the Trust on the disposition of such physical gold and silver bullion and allocated to the Canadian unitholder.
+The cost of any physical gold and silver bullion distributed by the Trust in specie will generally be equal to the fair market value of such physical gold and silver bullion at the time of the distribution.
+Pursuant to the Trust Agreement, the Trust has the authority to distribute, allocate and designate any income or taxable capital gains of the Trust to a Canadian unitholder who has redeemed units during a year in an amount equal to the taxable capital gains or other income realized by the Trust as a result of such redemption (including any taxable capital gain or income realized by the Trust in distributing physical gold and silver bullion to a unitholder who has redeemed units for such physical gold and silver bullion, and any taxable capital gain or income realized by the redemption on selling physical gold and silver bullion in order to fund the payment of the cash redemption proceeds), or such other amount that is determined by the Trust to be reasonable.
 The Manager anticipates that the Trust will generally make such an allocation where the Manager determines that the Trust realized a capital gain on such redemption and the Trust had net realized capital gains for that year for which the Trust was not entitled to a capital gains refund (as described under "Material Income Tax Considerations - Material Canadian Federal Income Tax Considerations - Canadian Taxation of the Trust") (subject to the rules in the Tax Act relating to the allocation of income and capital gains to redeeming unitholders).
 Any such allocations will reduce the redeeming Canadian unitholder's proceeds of disposition for the purposes of the Tax Act.

-The Manager anticipates that the Trust generally will treat gains as a result of dispositions of physical platinum and palladium bullion as capital gains (see above under "Material Income Tax Considerations - Material Canadian Federal Income Tax Considerations - Canadian Taxation of the Trust") and that it anticipates that when the Trust distributes physical platinum and palladium bullion on the redemption of units by Canadian unitholders, any resulting taxable capital gains of the Trust (to the extent that there are resulting net realized capital gains of the Trust for the related taxation year) for which the Trust is not entitled to a capital gains refund, as described under

-"Canadian Taxation of the Trust" generally will be designated as taxable capital gains of such unitholders (subject to the rules in the Tax Act relating to the allocation of income and capital gains to redeeming unitholders).
+The Manager anticipates that the Trust generally will treat gains as a result of dispositions of physical gold and silver bullion as capital gains (see above under "Material Income Tax Considerations - Material Canadian Federal Income Tax Considerations - Canadian Taxation of the Trust") and it anticipates that when the Trust distributes physical gold and silver bullion on the redemption of units by Canadian unitholders, any resulting taxable capital gains of the Trust (to the extent that there are resulting net realized capital gains of the Trust for the related taxation year) for which the Trust is not entitled to a capital gains refund, as described under "Canadian Taxation of the Trust" generally will be designated as taxable capital gains of such unitholders (subject to the rules in the Tax Act relating to the allocation of income and capital gains to redeeming unitholders).
 If any transactions of the Trust are reported by it on capital account but are subsequently determined by the CRA to be on income account, there may be an increase in the net income of the Trust for tax purposes and the taxable component of redemption proceeds (or any other amounts) distributed to unitholders, with the result that Canadian unitholders could be reassessed by the CRA to increase their taxable income by the amount of such increase.